 CAF library is located on the second floor of the main building with an area of 96 m2 which equipped with a reading room and thousands of specialized books.
-The library archives 4,152 specialized books in Vietnamese and 1,781 in English (in late 2013) (Exh.10.06: A list of books and documents in the library may be accessed by the website of CAF).
-In 2009, the World Bank supported to buy 248 new specialized books in English for the library, worth over USD 7,000 (Exh.10.07: cost for buying 248 special books, worth over USD 7,000).
+The library archives 4,152 specialized books in Vietnamese and 1,781 in English (in late 2013) [Exh.10.6.A list of books and documents in the library may be accessed by the website of CAF].
+In 2009, the World Bank supported to buy 248 new specialized books in English for the library, worth over USD 7,000 [Exh.10.7.Cost for buying 248 special books, worth over USD 7,000].
 In addition, the library has 790 journals, in which there were about 200 journals received during 2009-2010.
-In particularly, with the fund of AAP in 2009, CAF bought 64 more specialized English books with the cost of VND 20,700,000 (Exh.10.08: the cost for buying more 64 English special books (VND 20,700,000).
+In particularly, with the fund of AAP in 2009, CAF bought 64 more specialized English books with the cost of VND 20,700,000 [Exh.10.8: the cost for buying more 64 English special books (VND 20,700,000)].
 In 2013, the library was supplemented with 143 specialized books in Vietnamese and 19 specialized books in English.

 CAF library ensures to supply enough information on aquaculture as well as related fields in fisheries in order to provide students best conditions for their study and research activities.
 The library also opens all its capacity for student study activities and searching for learning materials.
 The operation of the library is under CTU and CAF regulations and control readers accordingly.
-The library operates 8 hours per day and 5 days per week, except Wednesday and Friday afternoon which reserved for re-locating and rearranging books with the helps of students (Exh.10.09: the library's regulation signed by the Dean).
+The library operates 8 hours per day and 5 days per week, except Wednesday and Friday afternoon which reserved for re-locating and re-arranging books with the helps of students [Exh.10.9.The library's regulation signed by the Dean].

-Students can also utilize the Learning Resource Center where there are plenty of literature of aquaculture and fisheries and related fields.
-The number of books in this

-Center is 160,662 copies (Exh.10.10: Number of books in the learning resource center and its website).
+Students can also utilize the Learning Resource Center located in Campus 2 with an total area of 7,560 m2 where there plenty of literature of aquaculture and fisheries and related fields can be found.
+The number of books in this Center is 160,662 copies [Exh.10.10.Number of books in the learning resource center and its website].
 Especially, at this Center, students can access and read full text documents from websites of the Centre or foreign sites with 24 hours access.